EE in the news

 Each of the four students received $2,000 awards, based on both their academic excellence, extracurricular achievements and community involvement.
 The winners are Maya Robinson and Connor Brashar, both of electrical engineering, and Andrew Hunt and Kevin Reed, both of chemical engineering.

 Four Tech students won Tau Beta Pi awards this year.
-They are Maya Robinson, Kevin Reed, Andrew Hunt and Connor Brashar.
+They are Maya Robinson, Kevin Reed, Connor Brashar and Andrew Hunt.

 Dr. Aly El-Osery, faculty advisor to the campus chapter, said he was impressed that New Mexico Tech has four students who earned the scholarships.
 Of the 250 chapters nationwide, the organization only gave 261 such awards.